California Courts of Appeal: History

+The heavy burden of travel that had led to the birth of the Fourth District also gave birth to the Fifth District, although this time it was the burden on judges and not lawyers that was the problem.
+The statutory requirement of sitting each year for several months in three different cities quite distant from each other was too disruptive for young men with families whose children needed to be in school, and discouraged them from accepting appointment to the court.

 The Fifth District was formed by a division of the Fourth District pursuant to legislation enacted in 1961 (Stats.1961, c.
 845, p.
 2128, § 7).
 The first decision made by the Fifth District was on November 21, 1961, in the case of Wheat v.
 Morse (1961) 17 Cal.Rptr.
 226 [197 Cal.App.2d 203].

 Sixth District

 The California Court of Appeal for the Sixth District is located in the Comerica Bank building in San Jose.
 Its jurisdiction covers Monterey, San Benito, Santa Clara, and Santa Cruz Counties.
 It has seven justices.